 Save money on your mortgage.

-The Bank of Canada announced on October 25 they will hold interest rates steady for the time being.
+The Bank of Canada announced on December 6 that they will hold interest rates steady for the time being.
 The current overnight rate remains at 5.00%.

 We predicted that the Bank of Canada would hold rates steady in our interest rate forecast as a result of slowing inflation and a weakening economy.